ascentcloud/CodePointe/README.md

 vsce package
 ```

-To install the extension press command + shift + p and select "Extensions: Install from VSIX" and then find the `.vsix` file and install it.
+To install the extension use the command "Extensions: Install from VSIX" and then find the `.vsix` file and install it.

 ## How To Use